 I grew up in Toronto, Canada.
-I have an older sister, and grew up with my mom and dad.
-My mother was an immigrant to Canada from the Carribean, and my father, an Ashkenazi jew.
-His parents arrived to Canada after fleeing the Nazis in Poland during the second world war, and gave birth to him in the first couple years they were there (in Montreal).
-My parents met in Montreal, got hitched and moved to Toronto, where they had me and my sister in the 80’s.
+I have an older sister and grew up with my mom and dad.
+My mother was an immigrant to Canada from the Caribbean, and my father, an Ashkenazi Jew.
+His parents arrived in Canada after fleeing the Nazis in Poland during the second world war, and gave birth to him in the first couple years they were there (in Montreal).
+My parents met in Montreal, got hitched and moved to Toronto, where they had me and my sister in the ’80s.

 How did you get to where you are today?

-The restaurant I had as a placement was one of the best and most avantgarde in Toronto, Rain, which was hyper modern asian food way back in 2004.
-I worked there was a couple years before making the jump to Vancouver which was the heart of Gastronomy back in the early 2000’s.
+The restaurant I had as a placement was one of the best and most avant-garde in Toronto, Rain, which was hypermodern Asian food way back in 2004.
+I worked there were a couple of years before making the jump to Vancouver which was the heart of Gastronomy back in the early 2000s.
 I went looking for the country’s best restaurant and demanded a job.
 I got it, and from there kept seeking better and better restaurants across North America for a decade, before sending a fateful cover letter to Noma.
 And with their reply, I made to hop over to Denmark to work at was at the time, the world’s best restaurant.

 I worked through the main kitchen at Noma for about a year before I was sat down one day, and asked if I’d wanted to work in the fermentation lab.
-The team over there needed more hands, basically a sous chef, to oversee production of all of the fermented foods they produced for the restaurant.
-So I made the move over, and learned the ropes from Lars Williams and Arrielle Johnson.
-Eventually I took over from them and got to design the new lab in Noma’s second iteration when we moved into a custom built structure on the outskirts of Christiania.
+The team over there needed more hands, basically a sous chef, to oversee the production of all of the fermented foods they produced for the restaurant.
+So I made the move over and learned the ropes from Lars Williams and Arielle Johnson.
+Eventually, I took over from them and got to design the new lab in Noma’s second iteration when we moved into a custom-built structure on the outskirts of Christiania.
 Today I run a team of 5 chef/researchers, have written a New York Times bestselling cookbook, and get to produce new types of food for one of the world’s best restaurants, inspiring a whole generation of cooks with my work.

 What's your most important turning point?